canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

     cou plan data-plane

 **Note:**

 - It's essential to complete the upgrade of the **control-plane** components before being able to generate a plan for the **data-plane**.
-- By default, this command will skip hypervisors from the planning that have VMs running.
-See the `Plan for non-empty hypervisors`_ section to include them.
+- By default, this command will skip hypervisors that have VMs running from the planning.
+See the `Plan for non-empty hypervisors`_ section for instructions on how to include them.

 Plan for the hypervisors